Tutorials/Observability

 5

-Two companions complete the picture.
-In tests, SqlCapture turns statement counts and shapes into assertions, so what you observed while debugging becomes a regression test.
-And at runtime, Storm exposes metrics for the template cache, entity cache, and dirty checking over JMX, which answer the quieter questions: are cached plans being reused, and how much work is dirty checking saving.
+Two things sit next to the log.
+In tests, SqlCapture turns statement counts, origins and durations into assertions, so what you observed while debugging becomes a regression test.
+In production, Storm reports queries and transactions as Micrometer observations, alongside JMX metrics for the template cache, entity cache, and dirty checking.
+The storm.origin tag makes the cost of resolving references a quantity you can chart and alert on.
 See Metrics.

 The reference documentation covers the mechanics in depth: